Small business - MTD is coming

 Making Tax Digital means a direct, real time link between your business books and HMRC.
 Is your business ready for that?

 What is Making Tax Digital (MTD)?

 MTD is the governments initiative to go paperless.
 For businesses it means keeping digital records and using compatible accounting software to transmit data to HMRC.
 Eventually, keeping paper records won't meet the requirements of tax legislation.
 HMRC describe MTD as a key part of the government’s plans to make it easier for individuals and businesses to get their tax right and keep on top of their affairs.

 MTD was originally announced in 2015 and so far only VAT is in scope for businesses whose turnover is over £85,000 (VAT registered businesses with turnover under £85,000 can opt in).
 But the intention was always to extend this to other taxes.

-On 21st July 2020 the Government announced it's timeline for the further roll out of MTD as follows:
+In September 2021 the Government revised it's timeline for the further roll out of MTD as follows:

 April 2022: All VAT registered businesses will be required to comply with MTD

 April 2024: Self-employed businesses and landlords with annual business or property income above £10,000 will also need to follow the rules for MTD

 As yet there is no announced timeline for companies paying corporation tax